green-coding-solutions/green-metrics-tool/README.md

 Installing the toolchain takes about 30 Minutes to 1 hour, depending on linux knowledge.

+Important: If you ever get stuck during this installation, be sure to reboot the machine once.
+It may help to correctly load / reload some configuration and / or daemons.

 The tool requires a linux distribution as foundation, a webserver (instructions only given for NGINX, but any webserver will do) python3 including some packages and docker installed (rootless optional).